 5 Trades the Rebuilding Cleveland Cavaliers Should Explore

-With LeBron James agreeing to sign with the Los Angeles Lakers, the Cleveland Cavaliers should be diving head first into a full rebuild.
+With LeBron James agreeing to sign with the Los Angeles Lakers, the Cleveland Cavaliers should be diving headfirst into a full rebuild.

-They already have a small collection of talent to start with, headlined by No. 8 overall pick Collin Sexton, Larry Nance Jr., Cedi Osman and Rodney Hood (restricted free agent).
+They already have a small collection of talent to start with, headlined by No. 8 overall draft pick Collin Sexton, Larry Nance Jr., Cedi Osman and Rodney Hood (restricted free agent).
 These four should be retained no matter what.

-From there, the Cavs have some attractive trade pieces that should interest contending teams.
+From there, the Cavs have some attractive trade pieces who should interest contending teams.
 Kevin Love, an All-Star the past two seasons, is the obvious headliner here.
 Others like Kyle Korver, George Hill and Jordan Clarkson could help with a playoff push as well.

 The Cavaliers would love to move Tristan Thompson and JR Smith, but their contracts and declining production shouldn't interest anyone.
 Cleveland just needs to let those deals ride out rather than attach a pick for the sake of getting rid of them.